dejmedus/dejmedus/README.md

 🥝 I've used Supabase, Firebase, MongoDB, Prisma, CockroachDB, Sqlite + more to power my recent projects.

-🍓 I’m currently learning about Linux.
+🍓 I’m currently learning about testing.

 🌼 Ask me about my plants (and remind me to water them).